 It was reported about the possible mismatch between the ice melt and Calanus glacialis reproduction in the Beaufort Sea and Svalbard, which may have a negative effect on the success of this species (Søreide et al., 2010; Daase et al., 2013).
 In high Arctic, an early ice melting and intensive warming of upper water layer may cause shortening of period between ice-algae and phytoplankton blooms (Søreide et al., 2010).
 The complete disappearance of ice in the study area also is registered almost a month earlier than in 1960s.
 It may lead to discrepancy between Calanus juveniles' development and the spring peak of the phytoplankton abundance, because reaching the first feeding naupliar stage (NIII) requires certain time to develop, this process may take longer than the period between the two blooms (Søreide et al., 2010).
 Unfortunately, we cannot either prove, or refute this for the White Sea population, since no long-term data on phytoplankton abundance are available by now.
 However, long-term positive trend of Calanus glacialis abundance points out that at least at this temporal scale there is no tendency to mismatch.
-Our findings are also supported by the results of modeling temperature increase in Arctic (Feng et al., 2017).
+Our findings are supported by the results of modeling temperature increase in Arctic (Feng et al., 2017).
 The authors argue that rising temperature leads to prolongation of the period of abundant phytoplankton, which leads towards increasing success of Calanus glacialis in Arctic Ocean.
-This can also be reasonable explanation of Calanus success in the White Sea, as well as relative success of Pseudocalanus populations (see beneath).
+This can also be reasonable explanation of Calanus success in the White Sea, as well as relative success of Pseudocalanus populations (see below).

-Terms of appearance of young Pseudocalanus spp. shifted slightly less than the timing of the appearance of Calanus, i.e. about 23 days.
-However, due to sharp fluctuations in the indicator in the early 1970s and in the early 1990s, the changes were insignificant (Fig. 5).
+Time of appearance of Pseudocalanus spp. juveniles shifted by about 23 days.
+However, due to sharp fluctuations of the phenological index in the early 1970s and in the early 1990s, the changes were insignificant (Fig. 5).
 The end of the developmental season of Pseudocalanus spp. has shifted by almost six weeks (38 days), therefore, we can talk about the reduction of the season of active development of Pseudocalanus spp.
-Shrinkage of the Pseudocalanus spp. developmental season may be also consequence of the reduction of spring and early summer beginning.
-Population of Pseudocalanus spp. increased since 1961 (by 30% of the average long-term abundance), however, this change was also not significant, but comparable to Calanus glacialis population rise, which abundance has almost doubled.
-However, taking into account the ecological similarity of these two species (breeding dates and food preferences during the breeding season and early development; see: Lischka, Hagen, 2007; Falk-Petersen et al., 2009), the same conclusions can be drawn: a huge shift in the timing of the development of these species does not lead to a noticeable trophic mismatch and population depression.
+Shrinkage of the Pseudocalanus spp. developmental season may be also consequence of the reduction of spring duration and early summer beginning.
+However, population of Pseudocalanus spp. demonstrated insignificant, but positive tendency. .
+Taking into account the ecological similarity of Pseudocalanus spp. and Calanus glacialis in the White Sea and other regions (breeding dates and food preferences during the breeding season and early development; see: Lischka, Hagen, 2007; Falk-Petersen et al., 2009), the same conclusions can be drawn: a huge shift in the timing of the development of Pseudocalanus spp. does not lead to a noticeable trophic mismatch and population depression.
+Changes of temperature seasonal dynamics may be one of the drivers of the observed phenological shift and population increase.
 The negative shift of the center-of-gravity timing for Pseudocalanus species was noted in the central part of the North Sea, which coincided with a positive trend in the dynamics of the average annual water temperature at the sea surface (Mackas et al., 2012 and references therein).

-As one of the mechanisms of the resilience of the populations of planktonic copepods to phenological shifts may serve a synchronization of the timing of the main events in the life cycles of cold-water species with changes in the environment.
+A synchronization of the timing of the main events in the life cycles of cold-water species with changes in the environment may serve as one of the mechanisms of the resilience of the planktonic copepod populations to phenological shifts.
 Such synchronization was reported for phytoplankton in Arctic (Ji et al., 2012): planktonic algae develop earlier with earlier ice retreat.